 With the growth of biotechnology and the increase in technology and specialization in applied microbiological sciences, there is a significant regional and national need for additional educational opportunities for individuals wishing to pursue a career in these industries.
-In addition, many students wish to pursue additional post-baccalaureate studies due to a variety of interests such as improved preparation for professional (medical, veterinary, DO, etc) schools or PhD Programs.
-The MIP Department's MS-B provides an excellent opportunity to meet these needs.
-As a recognized world leader in infectious disease basic and translational research with over $144 million in active extramurally funded research programs – including a good variety of translational efforts that interface with industrial partners, the MIP Dept is uniquely positioned in our region to effectively provide this training.
+In addition, many students wish to pursue additional post-baccalaureate studies due to a variety of interests such as improved preparation for professional (medical, veterinary, DO, etc) schools or PhD programs.
+The MIP department's MS-B provides an excellent opportunity to meet these needs.
+As a recognized world leader in infectious disease basic and translational research with over $144 million in active extramurally funded research programs – including a good variety of translational efforts that interface with industrial partners, the MIP department is uniquely positioned in our region to effectively provide this training.

-Goals of the Microbiology-Immunology Non-Thesis Masters Program
+Goals of the Microbiology-Immunology Non-Thesis Master's Program

-The overall goal of the Program is to give each student a competitive advantage for their future career in industry or their admission into professional school.
+The overall goal of the program is to give each student a competitive advantage for their future career in industry or their admission into professional school.
 To develop this advantage the program leverages your undergraduate education and training in life science and provides the advanced knowledge and skills required through: